 Recipients are paid by attending classes as scheduled.
-A student must notify the Veterans Affairs Coordinator for any reason for absences.
-If a student withdraws from class, they must notify the Veterans Coordinator immediately to avoid overpayment.
+A student must notify the Veteran Affairs Specialist for any reason for absences.
+If a student withdraws from class, they must notify the Veteran Affairs Specialist immediately to avoid overpayment.

-- Students receiving either the Montgomery GI BILL Active duty or Selected Reserve MUST also verify their enrollments monthly to receive payments.
-This verification can be done either by using the WEB Automated Verification of Enrollment (WAVE) application at www. gibill.va.gov or by using an automated telephone service (IVR) at 1-(877) 823-2378 and following the prompts. - You are expected to attend and participate in class meetings. - Students who drop or withdraw from class must notify Mitchell's Veteran Affairs Coordinator of this change.
-Benefits will be reduced for the remainder of the semester. - Tuition for dropped classes may be required to be paid to Mitchell. - Veterans using education benefits who Withdraw or Fail a class are reported to Veteran's Affairs (VA) using the Last Date of Attendance (LDA).
-The LDA will be used in calculating potential overpayments and the student veteran may incur a DEBT and repayment of funds to VA and/or Mitchell Community College will be required.
+- Students receiving either the Montgomery GI Bill® Active duty or Selected Reserve MUST also verify their enrollments monthly to receive payments.
+This verification can be done either by using the WEB Automated Verification of Enrollment (WAVE) application at www. gibill.va.gov or by using an automated telephone service (IVR) at 1-(877) 823-2378 and following the prompts. - Students receiving Post 9/11 GI Bill® are also required to verify their enrollment monthly.
+Check the VA website (va.gov/education) for more information. - You are expected to attend and participate in class meetings.

+- Students who drop or withdraw from class must notify Mitchell's Veteran Affairs Specialist of this change.
+MHA benefits may be reduced for the remainder of the semester. - Tuition for dropped classes may be required to be re-paid to Mitchell. - Veterans using education benefits who Withdraw or Fail all coursework are reported to Veteran's Affairs (VA) using the Last Date of Attendance (LDA).
+The LDA will be used in calculating potential overpayments and the student veteran may incur a DEBT for MHA and tuition and repayment of funds to VA and/or Mitchell Community College will be required.